BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 If you are using VCM:
 - Leave the first colour option as pure black.
 - Set the second colour option to a value within the ranges defined above.
+- Click the **Linear Gradient** button at the bottom of the N-menu
+- Hold down the `Left Mouse` button and drag a line down towards the bottom of the mesh